marklar/fowles/README.md

 ### Configuration

+Fowles requires two different configuration files:

+* `config/secret.json` - which currently contains only your API keys
+* `config/fetch_cfg.json` - everything else Fowles needs to know

+`secret.json` is meant to contain sensitve data.
+You don't include this file in source control.
+It looks like this:

+    {
+        "api_keys": [
+            "some-google-api-key-here",
+            "and-another-api-key-here"
+        ]
+    }

+`fetch_cfg.json` contains everything else.
+A 'default' version can be checked into source control.
-The configuration file looks something like below.

-This one is specifically for fetching videos by videoId, so it has a pair of configuration settings specific to that (such as `uris.num_ids_per_request`).
+This configuration file looks something like below.
+This one is specifically for fetching videos by videoId, so it has one setting specific to that purpose (i.e. `requests.num_ids_per_request`).
 See the `config` directory for examples of all the different types of configuration files.

     {
+        "servers": {
+            "input": {
+                "host": "127.0.0.1",
+                "port": 5557
+            },
+            "output": {
+                "host": "127.0.0.1",
+                "port": 5558
+            },
+            "failed": {
+                "host": "127.0.0.1",
+                "port": 5559
+            }
+        },

-        "uris": {
+        "requests": {
-            "api_key": "some-google-api-key-here",
             "num_ids_per_request": 50,
             "args": {
                 "part": [